LAKERS TOGETHER: Find out how we're moving forward.

 - MATS Annual Meeting - held in June for both professional and student athletic trainers.

-- Athletic Training MATS Student Scholarship - due annually at the start of April
+- Athletic Training MATS Student Scholarship - due annually at the end of March

 - Serve on the MATS Student Committee